 Genoa

 Berlioz passed through Genoa twice in 1831, both times briefly.
 The first visit (ca 17-18 April) was en route from Florence when he had decided to return to Paris to take revenge on his fiancée Camille Moke who had betrayed him.
-The account in the Memoirs (chapter 34) tells in humorous detail how Berlioz lost on the way the woman’s dress he planned to wear as a disguise in order to murder Camille and her mother (!), and so had to procure hurriedly a new outfit in Genoa.
-But it glosses over the fact that in Genoa Berlioz attempted to drown himself in the sea and had to be rescued, as emerges from a letter of 18 April addressed by Berlioz to Horace Vernet, the director of the Villa Medici in Rome who needed to be reassured (Correspondance générale no. 217).
-Berlioz then continued his journey to Nice, where he stayed a month.
+The account he published later gave a light-hearted version of the event: in the Voyage en Italie of 1844 it was given the title Épisode bouffon (Burlesque episode).
+The account in the Memoirs (chapter 34), derived from it, removes the title but tells in humorous detail how Berlioz lost on the way the woman’s dress he planned to wear as a disguise in order to murder Camille and her mother (!), and so had to procure hurriedly a new outfit in Genoa.
+But it glosses over the fact that in Genoa Berlioz attempted to drown himself in the sea and had to be rescued, as emerges from a letter of 18 April addressed by Berlioz to Horace Vernet, the director of the Villa medici in Rome who needed to be reassured (CG no. 217, written from the village of Diano):

 While passing through Genoa I went to hear Paër’s Agnese.
 This opera enjoyed fame during the transition from night to dawn which preceded the rise of Rossini.